very-scary-scenario/nkd.su/PANIC.md

 - `python manage.py syncdb`
     - This will ask you to set up an account.
 Make yourself one.
-We'll make Shillito's later (assuming you're not Shillito).
+We'll make Peter's later (assuming you're not Peter).

 - `python manage.py migrate`

 - `python manage.py loaddata [fixtures]`
-    - I have a cron job that dumps the important parts of my instance of nkd.su nightly to a json file that Shillito has access to.
+    - I have a cron job that dumps the important parts of my instance of nkd.su nightly to a json file that Peter has access to.
 Get that off him and replace `[fixtures]` with the path to that file.

 - Set up a `MEDIA_ROOT` directory and a `MEDIA_URL` that is pointed at it, then